 ADAS Research Study

 The Virginia Tech Transportation Institute is looking for drivers to participate in the ADAS Study.
-This research team is studying how people drive vehicles equipped with advanced driver assistance systems (ADAS).
+This research team is studying how people drive vehicles equipped with newer vehicle technology, such as advanced driver assistance systems (ADAS).
 VTTI has conducted numerous similar studies all over the country for over fifteen years.

 If you drive a vehicle that was manufactured in 2018 or later and has the following features, you may be eligible to participate: